annemooreiowa/Medieval_Cats/pages/about.md

 A collection of miniatures, marginalia, and other illuminations depicting cats in medieval manuscripts.
 This collection is for educational purposes only.

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: